ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-**Begin** to understand and use Git/GitHub.
+Description coming soon<!---**Begin** to understand and use Git/GitHub.
 This session is not intended to produce expertise by the end of the class.
 Attendees will probably not even feel very comfortable using Git.
 This is okay.
-We want to make a start but, as with any skill, using Git takes practice.
+We want to make a start but, as with any skill, using Git takes practice.-->
     </details>
 <details>
   <summary>Presenter Bios</summary>